 4. Google My Business Will Be Indispensable for Local SEO

-Location-based search is based on a fundamental assumption: when a person from San Diego explores Google Maps for “street tacos,” they probably need to see results restricted to their neighboring geographic area.
-While that search experience might seem direct from a user’s perspective, there’s a large amount of content, data, and optimization that goes into it on the search engine side of things.
+Location-based search is based on a fundamental assumption: when a person from San Diego explores Google Maps for “street tacos,” they probably need to see results restricted to their neighbouring geographic area.
+While that search experience might seem direct from a user’s perspective, there’s a large amount of content, data, and optimisation that goes into it on the search engine side of things.

 If local search is part of your digital marketing strategies, you’ll want to ensure that your Google My Business listing is full, loaded with detail, and updated regularly.
 We are assuming you have physical locations for your business, as it absolutely should be.